Blog Diets Buddhist Diet Plan For Weight Loss: Eat Like A Monk And Watch The Pounds Drop Off

 9. Soy milk

-Remember that this eating plan does not allow vegetables such as onions, garlic, scallions, chives, and leeks.
-This means that if you would like to follow it to the letter, none of these ingredients should be included in your Buddhist diet recipes.
+Remember that this eating plan doesn’t allow vegetables such as onions, garlic, scallions, chives, and leeks.
+This means that if you want to follow it to the letter, none of these ingredients should be included in your Buddhist diet recipes.

 Day One